 Small-Business Technology Resolutions for 2011

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Just like trying to lose those last five pounds or promising to get to the gym more often in the coming year, the best 2011 New Year's resolution for small-business technology is much same as it was in 2010: Take the security of your business seriously.
+Opinions expressed by Entrepreneur contributors are their own.Just like trying to lose those last five pounds or promising to get to the gym more often in the coming year, the best 2011 New Year's resolution for small-business technology is much same as it was in 2010: Take the security of your business seriously.
 Here is a list of simple steps small businesses can take -- but often don't -- that can make their firms safer in the new year.

 1. Change your passwords -- all of them.